randellmwania/Movie-Recommendation-System/readme.md

 * Approach: Content-based filtering relies on movie attributes, such as genres and titles, to recommend similar items.
 * Implementation: A TF-IDF vectorizer is used to convert movie genres and titles into numerical representations.
 Cosine similarity is then calculated to find movies with similar content.

+## EVALUATION
+Evaluating RMSE, MAE of algorithm SVD on 5 split(s).

+                  Fold 1  Fold 2  Fold 3  Fold 4  Fold 5  Mean    Std
+RMSE (testset)    0.8659  0.8847  0.8789  0.8715  0.8665  0.8735  0.0073
+MAE (testset)     0.6662  0.6780  0.6754  0.6704  0.6655  0.6711  0.0050
+Fit time          1.09    0.98    0.94    1.21    1.02    1.05    0.10
+Test time         0.09    0.09    0.65    0.11    0.10    0.21    0.22
+RMSE: 0.6456
+MAE:  0.5006
+Test RMSE: 0.6456, Test MAE: 0.5006
+The RMSE measures the average magnitude of errors between predicted and actual ratings.
+A lower RMSE indicates better predictive performance.The MAE represents the average absolute errors between predicted and actual ratings.
+Similar to RMSE, a lower MAE indicates better accuracy.Fit time is the time taken to train the model on the training set.
+It represents the computational cost of training the algorithm.Test time is the time taken to make predictions on the test set.
+It reflects the computational cost of generating recommendations.the collaborative filtering algorithm (SVD) achieved relatively low RMSE and MAE, indicating good predictive accuracy

 ## CONCLUSIONS

 -Movie Recommendation System: The project focuses on building a movie recommendation system to address the challenge of information overload in the face of numerous movie choices.